-High blood pressure may be evident in patients with kidney disease of any type and in BBS is often present and should therefore be regularly checked and treated if necessary.
-High blood pressure can also put further strain on the kidneys, so in BBS patients, where there is known kidney involvement, it is particularly important to monitor and treat this.
+High blood pressure may be evident in patients with kidney disease of any type, and in BBS it is often present and should therefore be regularly checked and treated if necessary.
+High blood pressure can also put further strain

 When I was 16, I went to the West of England College in Exeter.
 At the college I learnt how to be independent, doing such things as cooking, cleaning, and shopping.
 I also completed courses in further education, including an NVQ in administration.
 I also did work experience placements.
 I love living independently and being able to see my friends and go where I want to.
 I feel that I have achieved a lot so far in my life, and I look forward to enjoying life to the full.